jcoutch/NCrontab-Advanced/README.md

 In comes NCrontab-Advanced - a complete re-write of the parsing engine.
 Along with the re-write come the following features:

-**Timeouts**
-Ever try to get the next instance of a date from a cron string that has no next instance?
-Now you can specify a timeout in milliseconds before GetNextOccurence times out and throws an exception.

 **Support for the following cron formats:**
 * `CronStringFormat.Default`: MINUTES HOURS DAYS MONTHS DAYS-OF-WEEK
 * `CronStringFormat.WithYears`: MINUTES HOURS DAYS MONTHS DAYS-OF-WEEK YEARS